emirzeco/emirzeco.github.io/_pages/research.md

 # Publications (work-in-progress)

-*Means-Tested Benefits and Relationship Satisfaction among Low-Income Couple in the UK*
+*Means-Tested Benefit Receipt and Relationship Satisfaction among Couples in the UK*

 *In-Work Benefits and Labor Market Trajectories of Low-Income Recipients*